FranzBonaparta/textBox/README.md

 # textBox

+⚠️ This component is still in the prototyping phase.
+Do not use in production without modification.
+Contributions and suggestions are welcome!

 A simple lightweight component to render and edit multi-line text in a flexible way.
 The `textBox` automatically adjusts its height to the number of lines, mimicking a **flexBox-style behavior**.
 Designed to be modular, easily extendable, and fully integrated with **Löve2D** and **Lua**.